Inorganic chemistry: Solid state compounds

-Theoretical inorganic chemistry

-An alternative perspective on the area of inorganic chemistry begins with the Bohr model of the atom and, using the tools and models of theoretical chemistry and computational chemistry, expands into bonding in simple and then more complicated molecules.
-Precise quantum mechanical descriptions for multielectron species, the province of inorganic chemistry, is difficult.
-This challenge has spawned many semi-quantitative or semi-empirical approaches including molecular orbital theory and ligand field theory, In parallel with these theoretical descriptions, approximate methodologies are employed, including density functional theory.

-Exceptions to theories, qualitative and quantitative, are extremely important in the development of the field.
-For example, CuII2(OAc)4(H2O)2 is almost diamagnetic below room temperature whereas crystal field theory predicts that the molecule would have two unpaired electrons.
-The disagreement between qualitative theory (paramagnetic) and observation (diamagnetic) led to the development of models for magnetic coupling, such as the exchange interaction.
-These improved models led to the development of new magnetic materials and new technologies.
+Spectroscopy and magnetism

+In contrast to most organic compounds, many inorganic compounds are magnetic and/or colored.
+These properties provide information on the bonding and structure.
+The magnetism of inorganic compounds can be comlex.
+For example, most copper(II) compounds are paramagnetic but CuII2(OAc)4(H2O)2 is almost diamagnetic below room temperature.
+The explanation is due to magnetic coupling between pairs of Cu(II) sites in the acetate.

 Qualitative theories

 Inorganic chemistry has greatly benefited from qualitative theories.
 Such theories are easier to learn as they require little background in quantum theory.
 Within main group compounds, VSEPR theory powerfully predicts, or at least rationalizes, the structures of main group compounds, such as an explanation for why NH3 is pyramidal whereas ClF3 is T-shaped.
 For the transition metals, crystal field theory allows one to understand the magnetism of many simple complexes, such as why [FeIII(CN)6]3− has only one unpaired electron, whereas [FeIII(H2O)6]3+ has five.
 A particularly powerful qualitative approach to assessing the structure and reactivity begins with classifying molecules according to electron counting, focusing on the numbers of valence electrons, usually at the central atom in a molecule.